j4321/juliette.monsel/source/Research.rst

 and modeled all the optomechanical effects taking place in a microcavity with a suspended photonic crystal mirror.

-- *Integrated microcavity optomechanics with a suspended photonic crystal mirror above a distributed Bragg reflector* --  `arXiv:2305.13511 <https://arxiv.org/abs/2305.13511>`_
+- *Integrated microcavity optomechanics with a suspended photonic crystal mirror above a distributed Bragg reflector* -- `Opt.
+Express 31, 30212 <https://doi.org/10.1364/OE.496447>`_
+- *Dissipative and dispersive cavity optomechanics with a frequency-dependent mirror* -- `arXiv:2311.15311 <https://arxiv.org/abs/2311.15311>`_